kaspar030/laze/book/src/reference/context/name.md

 ### `name`

 Name of this context.
 Any UTF8 string is valid.
-This *will* be used as part of file- and foldernames, so better keep it simple.
+This *will* be used as part of file- and directory names, so better keep it simple.

 Context names *must* be unique.